 The purpose of this public participation plan is to promote public understanding and participation in the MTCA activities planned for this site.
-This section of the plan addresses how Ecology, the Port, and the City share information and receive public comments and community input on the Site activities
+This section of the plan addresses how Ecology and the current property owner will share information and receive public comments and community input on the Site activities.